 |Address:||201 W Main St, Blue Mountain, MS 38610|

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 213 students took at least one online class at Blue Mountain College.
-This is a decrease from the 229 students who took online classes the previous year.
+In 2019-2020, 379 students took at least one online class at Blue Mountain College.
+This is an increase from the 326 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 Learn more about online learning at Blue Mountain College.

 If you’re considering Blue Mountain College, here are some more schools you may be interested in knowing more about.